GodModed/ai-captions/LEARN.md

 It may take some time to run for the first time since the AI model needs to be downloaded.

 The output of the program will be in the `output` folder.
 There will be a video called `output.mp4` inside of the folder.
+There will also be a transcript file called `captions.vtt` and an audio file called `audio.mp3`.
 ## Help

 Make an [Issue](https://github.com/GodModed/ai-captions/issues) to report a bug or request a feature.